WetHat/MarkdownToHtml/markdown/2.6/Find-MarkdownFiles.md

 <blockquote>

 Omit the specified files.
-Enter comma separated list of path elements or patterns, such as "D*.md".
+A comma separated list of path elements or patterns, such as "D*.md".
 Wildcards are permitted.

 ---